If My Heart Had Wings (video game)

-If My Heart Had Wings is an eroge visual novel video game developed by Pulltop.
+If My Heart Had Wings is a romance visual novel video game developed by Pulltop written by Asuta Konno who also wrote Atri: My Dear Moments.
 It was released in Japan in 2012, and internationally by MoeNovel in 2013 with the sexual content removed.

 Plot

-The game focuses on Aoi who, having lost his direction in life, returns to his hometown of Kazegaura where a gentle breeze blows through the streets.
-On the hill lined with windmills, he meets a wheelchair-ridden girl named Kotori and together they watch a glider overhead in awe.
-With his childhood friend Ageha in town, and the super-repeat student Amane, they restore the soaring club in order to fulfill a dream: to soar in the skies.
+Having lost his direction in life, Aoi returns to his hometown of Kazegaura.
+With his childhood friend Ageha, super-repeat student Amane, and wheelchair-using Kotori, they restore the school gliding club.

-The central theme of the story is loss, both physical and emotional.
+The central themes of the story are loss and the overcoming of limits, both physical and emotional.